alexconst/alexconst.github.io/technical/vagrant.md

 Taking snapshots is simple, but there are a few caveats.
 If you use `push` and `pop` it is not recommended to mix them with `save` and `restore` and `delete`.
 Also some providers (VirtualBox included) require that when `delete` is used that all subsequent snapshots are deleted in the reverse order that they were taken.
-Using snapshots (choose one and only one option):
+So when using snapshots choose one and only one of the options:
 ````bash
 # list existing snapshots
 vagrant snapshot list